ISISComputingGroup/ibex_developers_manual/System-Testing-with-Squish.md

 Get a licence key (there are 5 floating licences that can be used by 2 people)

-1. Download the SQUISH/JAVA WINDOWS from the [frog logic page](https://www.froglogic.com/squish/download/)
+1. Download the SQUISH/JAVA WINDOWS from the [frog logic page](https://www.froglogic.com/squish/download/) using the account in the passwords page on sharepoint
 1. Read and accept the terms and conditions if still correct
 1. Install download:
     1. Run download installer